jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 ### Reverse Execution Command

 The __Reverse__ execution command might start a rollback at normal speed.
-In case of regular computation, normal speed would be top speed.
+In case of regular computation, normal speed might be top speed.
 For video, audio or presentation or any other type of running media, normal is not as fast as possible, but the normal speed of presentation but then in reverse.

 The __Reverse__ execution command is only available if a command is finished or anywhere in the middle of running.